Skip to main content

 Clinical features

-Polyhydramnios is a feature of micrognathia owing to obstruction of the gastrointestinal tract by the tongue.
+Polyhydramnios is an antenatal feature of severe micrognathia owing to obstruction of the gastrointestinal tract by the tongue.

-There are many associated anomalies, and the more are present, the greater likelihood there is of an underlying genetic diagnosis.
+There may be associated multi-systemic anomalies, such as skeletal, cardiovascular, neurological and craniofacial defects.
+The more anomalies present, the greater possibility of an underlying genetic diagnosis.

 Watch this brief ultrasound video from the Fetal Medicine Foundation to see how features of micrognathia can be identified during the 20-week scan.